Animated stretch preview.

 - 3Start on hands and knees.
 Inhale as your chest opens, then exhale as your spine rounds.
 Keep the movement smooth and unforced.

-- 4Hold the stretch for 60 seconds, then release gradually and notice how spine feels before repeating or switching sides.
+- 4Hold the stretch for about 30 seconds while breathing slowly, then release gradually and notice how spine feels before repeating or switching sides.

 Start on hands and knees.
 Inhale as your chest opens, then exhale as your spine rounds.
 Keep the movement smooth and unforced.